Power factor: Distortion in three-phase networks

 and create error in kilowatt-hour metering systems and billing revenue.
 The presence of current harmonics in a transformer also result in larger eddy currents in the magnetic core of the transformer.
 Eddy current losses generally increase as the square of the frequency, lowering the transformer's efficiency, dissipating additional heat, and reducing its service life.

 Negative-sequence harmonics (5th, 11th, 17th, etc.) combine 120 degrees out of phase, similarly to the fundamental harmonic but in a reversed sequence.
 In generators and motors, these currents produce magnetic fields which oppose the rotation of the shaft and sometimes result in damaging mechanical vibrations.

-Switched-mode power supplies

-A particularly important class of non-linear loads is the millions of personal computers that typically incorporate switched-mode power supplies (SMPS) with rated output power ranging from a few watts to more than 1 kW.
-Historically, these very-low-cost power supplies incorporated a simple full-wave rectifier that conducted only when the mains instantaneous voltage exceeded the voltage on the input capacitors.
-This leads to very high ratios of peak-to-average input current, which also lead to a low distortion power factor and potentially serious phase and neutral loading concerns.

-A typical switched-mode power supply first converts the AC mains to a DC bus by means of a bridge rectifier.
-The output voltage is then derived from this DC bus.
-The problem with this is that the rectifier is a non-linear device, so the input current is highly non-linear.
-That means that the input current has energy at harmonics of the frequency of the voltage.
-This presents a problem for power companies, because they cannot compensate for the harmonic current by adding simple capacitors or inductors, as they could for the reactive power drawn by a linear load.
-Many jurisdictions are beginning to require power factor correction for all power supplies above a certain power level.

-Regulatory agencies such as the EU have set harmonic limits as a method of improving power factor.
-Declining component cost has hastened implementation of two different methods.
-To comply with current EU standard EN61000-3-2, all switched-mode power supplies with output power more than 75 W must at least include passive power factor correction.
-80 Plus power supply certification requires a power factor of 0.9 or more.

-Power factor correction (PFC) in non-linear loads
+Correction of non-linear loads

-Passive PFC

 The simplest way to control the harmonic current is to use a filter that passes current only at line frequency (50 or 60 Hz).
 The filter consists of capacitors or inductors and makes a non-linear device look more like a linear load.
 An example of passive PFC is a valley-fill circuit.
 A disadvantage of passive PFC is that it requires larger inductors or capacitors than an equivalent power active PFC circuit.
 Also, in practice, passive PFC is often less effective at improving the power factor.